datumforge/datum/pkg/events/soiree/README.md

                                                      │   Turso   │                        └──────────────┘
                                                      └───────────┘

-Adding "events" is really not as simple as having something like Kafka or Redis, either.
-In a "traditional" event architecture you will usually have something like this:

-                             ┌────────────────────────┐
-                             │   Traditional Event    │
-                             │     Architectures      │
-                             └────────────────────────┘

-┌────────────────┐
-│                │                                                                ┌────────────────┐
-│   Publisher    │────┐                                                           │                │
-│                │    │                                                   ┌───────▶   Subscriber   │
-└────────────────┘    │                                                   │       │                │
-                 ┌────┴──────┐                                      ┌───────────┐ └────────────────┘
-                 │ Message 1 │                                      │ Messages  │
-                 └────┬──────┘              .───────────────.       └───────────┘
-┌────────────────┐    │                 _.─'                 `──.         │       ┌────────────────┐
-│                │   ┌┴──────────┐     ╱    Pub / Sub Service    ╲        │       │                │
-│   Publisher    ├───┤ Message 3 ├────▶                           ───────┬┴───────▶   Subscriber   │
-│                │   └─────┬─────┘     `.
-Channel        ,'       │        │                │
-└────────────────┘         │             `──.               _.─'         │        └────────────────┘
-                           │                 `─────────────'             │
-                           │                                             │
-┌────────────────┐    ┌────┴──────┐                                      │        ┌────────────────┐
-│                │    │ Message 2 │                                      │        │                │
-│   Publisher    ├────┴───────────┘                                      └───────▶│   Subscriber   │
-│                │                                                                │                │
-└────────────────┘                                                                └────────────────┘

-But this pattern assumes we can have discreet, secondary code bases consuming off an event broker channel. as well as consistent interfaces, data types, etc., for all those events.
-Pretty complicated.
-Creating more external dependencies for runtime is expensive in more ways than dollars, as well.
-What problem are we trying to solve for, then?

-If Datum as a service, which looks a bit like what you'd traditionally consider a "monolith", needs to perform all kinds of workload actions such as writing a file to a bucket, committing a SQL transaction, sending an http request, we need bounded patterns.
+Given we need to be able to perform all kinds of workload actions such as writing a file to a bucket, committing a SQL transaction, sending an http request, we need bounded patterns and degrees of resource control.
 Which is to say, we need to control resource contention in our runtime as we don't want someone's regular HTTP request to be blocked by the fact someone else requested a bulk upload to S3.
 This means creating rough groupings of workload `types` and bounding them so that you can monitor and control the behaviors and lumpiness of the variances with the workload types.

-Additionally, unless we want to be in a living hell of reconciliation with regards to Event emission / management / storage, we're better served by creating in-memory constructs to execute on various action types.
-Example: we want to provide to our users the ability to send emails based on events which occur related to their use of Datum.
-If you were to offload this to an intermediary, such as datum -> kafka -> emailsender, in the event that the datum or kafka service fails, you're left asking the question if the email has been sent or not (e.g. has the event been processed).
+Check out [this blog](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) (there are many on this topic) for some real world examples on how systems with these "lumpy" workload types can become easily bottlenecked with volume.
+Since we are intending to open the flood gates around event ingestion from other sources (similar to how Posthog, Segment, etc., work) we need to anticipate a very high load of unstructured data which needs to be written efficiently to a myriad of external sources.

 ## How many goroutines can / should I have?